Skip to content

 Federal Onshore Extractive Energy Leasing

 President Trump directed agencies to review and remove regulations that the administration believes burden domestic energy production.
+BLM has begun the process of offering expanded areas for leasing and expedited lease reviews.

 Federal Onshore Extractive Energy Leasing